 Are there any laws about dividing property?

-The Family Law Act regulates how property should be divided between couples who are or have been married; and between couples who were in a de facto relationship.
+The Family Law Act 1975 regulates how property should be divided between couples who have been married; and between couples who were in a de facto relationship.

 How do you work out what is fair?

-When you apply for a property settlement, the Court determines the application by way of a “4-step” process.
+When you apply for a property settlement, the Court determines the application through a “4-step” process.

-Step 1 – Identifying and valuing the assets, liabilities and financial resources of the parties
+Step 1 – Identifying and valuing the assets and liabilities of the parties

 Step 2 – Assessment of the contributions made by the parties